Neurodiversity: The Movement

 Posted Apr 18, 2020

-As Steve Silberman argues in Neuro-Tribes: The Legacy of Autism and the Future of Neurodiversity, “Neurodiversity advocates propose that instead of viewing this gift as an error of nature—a puzzle to be solved and eliminated with techniques like prenatal testing and selective abortion—society should regard it as a valuable part of humanity’s genetic legacy while ameliorating aspects of autism that can be profoundly disabling without adequate forms of support.”
+As Steve Silberman argues in his book Neuro-Tribes: The Legacy of Autism and the Future of Neurodiversity, “Neurodiversity advocates propose that instead of viewing this gift as an error of nature—a puzzle to be solved and eliminated with techniques like prenatal testing and selective abortion—society should regard it as a valuable part of humanity’s genetic legacy while ameliorating aspects of autism that can be profoundly disabling without adequate forms of support.”

 Philosophically, the neurodiversity movement is based on what we might call cerebral pluralism—the idea that each brain is different and some more different than others.
 Politically, the movement is aligned with dis/ability rights movements and is dedicated to eradicating stigmas associated with neurological difference, or neurodivergence, and in making it clear that a history of medical and social misunderstandings and maltreatment have caused a great deal of suffering and prevented a great deal of thriving among neurodivergent people.

 While the movement is strongest in the autistic community, it encompasses a wide array of neurological experiences—including epilepsy, Tourette’s syndrome, mania, depression, hallucination, dyslexia, prosopagnosia, migraine, and synesthesia—and emphasizes the fact that many of these experiences cannot be clearly delineated from each other.
-No two people with the same diagnosis will experience the world or their bodies the same way; many people diagnosed with one or another neurological condition will also experience so-called co-morbid conditions.
+No two people with the same diagnosis will experience the world or their bodies the same way; many people diagnosed with a neurological condition will also experience so-called co-morbid conditions.
 It’s common, for example, for a person to experience both epilepsy and migraine or autism and synesthesia.

 - Neurodiversity is a natural and valuable form of human diversity.